-Password storage may be helpful when trying to keep track of all of your passwords, but it can make you vulnerable to attack.
-If a hacker manages to breach your browser’s password manager, they can have a field day with your private information.
+Password storage may be helpful when trying to keep track of your passwords, but it can make you vulnerable to attack.
+If a hacker breaches your browser’s password manager, they can have a field day with your private information.

 Large database breaches are fairly common and can happen to almost any online service.
 If you have a user on an online service that is hacked, the hackers might try the same password and email you had there on different services.
-That’s why you should always use a unique password on every online service you use.
+That’s why you should always use a unique password for every online service.

 These are just five of the most popular ways hackers can breach your Facebook account, and they’re just the tip of the iceberg.
 Thankfully, there are ways that you can protect yourself.